j3rrywan9/django-study/README.md

 #### Tags
 Django ships with about two dozen built-in template tags.
 You can read all about them in the [built-in tag reference](https://docs.djangoproject.com/en/1.8/ref/templates/builtins/#ref-templates-builtins-tags).

+## Logging
+### Configuring Logging
+By default, Django uses the [dictConfig format](https://docs.python.org/2/library/logging.config.html#configuration-dictionary-schema).

+In order to configure logging, you use **LOGGING** to define a dictionary of logging settings.
+These settings describe the loggers, handlers, filters and formatters that you want in your logging setup, and the log levels and other properties that you want those components to have.

+If the **disable_existing_loggers** key in the **LOGGING** dictConfig is set to **True** (which is the default) then all loggers from the default configuraion will be disabled.

+Logging is configured as part of the general Django **setup()** function.
+Therefore, you can be certain that loggers are always ready for use in your project code.

+- version

+- formatters

+- filters

+- handlers
+The corresponding value will be a dict in which each key is a handler id and each value is a dict describing how to configure the corresponding Handler instance.

+#### django.request
+Log messages related to the handling of requests.
+5XX responses are raised as **ERROR** messages; 4XX responses are raised as **WARNING** messages.